-Arqaam is a social enterprise that was founded in 2017 to help improve the impact of humanitarian and development actors through better use of data.
+Arqaam is a social enterprise that was founded in 2017 to help improve the impact of humanitarian and development projects through better use of data.
 As monitoring and evaluation (M&E) consultants, we help Non-Government Organisations (NGOs) see the value behind the numbers.

-Arqaam works with its clients at the crossroads of Monitoring and Evaluation (M&E) and digital development to make it more than a simple “tick the box” exercise.
-We support data needs so actors are able to spend less time setting up systems and more time analysing and learning from their data.
-For grassroot organisations with limited resources, we offer pro bono support through our M&E Capacity Support programme.
+Arqaam works with its clients at the crossroads of M&E and digital development to make monitoring and logframes more than a simple ‘tick the box’ exercise.
+We support data needs so project managers are able to spend less time setting up systems and more time analysing and learning from their data.
+For grassroots organisations with limited resources, we offer pro bono support through our M&E Capacity Support Programme.

 Arqaam believes in providing its services in line with the 9 Principles of Digital Development.
-We use open source solutions and follow open data standards where possible and reinvest our own resources to support projects like the Logframe Lab – a free, open source monitoring and evaluation tool for NGOs that helps them match project ideas with the most relevant metrics for tracking their success.
-It’s our passion and at the core of why we started Arqaam to find better ways to add value to the community of practice.
+We use open source solutions and follow open data standards where possible.
+We reinvest our own resources to support projects like the Logframe Lab – a free, open source monitoring and evaluation tool for NGOs that helps them match project ideas with the most relevant metrics for tracking their success.
+It’s our passion – and at the core of why we started Arqaam – to find better ways to add value to the development community and its stakeholders.